 You can book the test online before you go into the agent.
 If you book online, you'll still need to go to a driver licensing agent before your test to make your application.

-If you have completed a CBTA 6R course instead, you don't have to sit a test or pay a test fee.
+If you’ve completed a CBTA 6R course instead, you don’t have to book a test.

 Book a driver licence test